abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

-the DFD Dictionary will be here.
+Data Flow Diagram Dictionary

 Entities

-    1) Corporate Developer - The developers who will be pulling source code from external locations.
-    This can include public and private repositories as well as software received via supply chains.
+    1) Corporate Developer - The developers is in charge of  check in source code into the system via files or packages.This code could be open source code from external locations that can include public and private repositories as well as software received via supply chains

     2) Corporate Managers - Internal corporate individuals who will be the recipients of the Project Model or any other software manifests.
-From these documents, they can make impactful decisions.
+From these documents, they can make impactful decisions

-    3) National Vulnerability Database - External repository of package vulnerability information.
+    3) National Vulnerability Database - External repository that contains vulnerability information about ceratin packages of source code.

 Processes

-    1) Manage Code Streams - For facilitating the travel of data throughout other various processes and entities in the Data Flow Diagram
+    1) Manage Code Streams - Facilitates the travel of data throughout other various processes and entities in the Data Flow Diagram

-    2) Version Control / Build System - For version control and organization of the various packages or files within the project
+    2) Version Control / Build System -  Version control and organize of the various packages or files within the project

-    3) License Scanner - For finding license information about a given file or package
+    3) License Scanner - Finds license information about a given file or package

-    4) Manage CPE Information - For finding CPE Information about a given package
+    4) Manage CPE Information - Finds CPE Information about a given package

-    5) Update CPE Information - For updating the NIST CPE Information Data Store
+    5) Update CPE Information - Update the NIST CPE Information Data Store, a daily job that obtains the XML CPE File from NIST Database to a local file

-    6) Manage CVE Information - For finding CVE Information about a given package, using its CPE information
+    6) Manage CVE Information - Finds CVE Information about a given package, using its CPE information

-    7) Manage Project Information - For corporate managers to manage the project and make impactful decisions regarding the project as a whole
+    7) Manage Project Information - Manages the project license and vulnerability information.
+    Corporate managers make impactful decisions utilizing the project information as a whole

-    8) Manage Policy Information - For corporate managers to score how compliant the project is with corporate policy guidelines
+    8) Manage Policy Information - Manages policy guidelines to score how compliant the project is with corporate guidelines.

 Data Flows